How To Become a Better Writer Faster

 A high school pottery teacher split his class in half.
 To one half he told them they only had to produce one perfect pot by the end of the semester and they would get an A. He turned to the other half.
 They had to produced fifty pounds of pots by the end of the semester.
 It didn’t matter whether the pots they made were good or not.
 They simply had to be pots and there had to be fifty pounds of them.

 By the end of the year, who do you think produced the best pot?

 It’s really a question of what makes better work, quality or quantity?

-I recently got back from a year-long trip around the world with a big group of people.
+A few years ago, I travelled around the world for about a year.
 One day in the Transylvanian mountains of Romania, one of my friends asked for some advice.
 “I want to be a writer.
 How do you do it?”